Changissnz/nu_merchant_principal/README.md

 Business comes and goes, much more frequently than governments.
-So how can commerce thrive without the dread of disillusionment that stems from the lackluster payoff from zero-sum dynamics?
+So how can commerce thrive without the dread of disillusionment that stems from the lackluster payoff in zero-sum dynamics?
 Zero-sum dynamics carry an extremely bipolar nature in the psychology of actors.
 And there are few paradigms of thought outside of this zero-sum strategic convention in politics,